Fabulously diverse hotels: 4-star and 5-star, all with swimming pools

-We meet you at Malta airport and transfer you via ferry (25 mins) to the exclusive 5-star Hotel Ta'Cenc - lovely pool if you fancy a pre-dinner dip!
+We meet you at Malta airport and transfer you via ferry (25 mins) to the exclusive 5-star Hotel Ta'Cenc.
+It has a lovely pool if you fancy a pre-dinner dip!

-A panoramic swoosh takes you to Xewkija, a small village boasting Europe's third largest dome, from where you can drink in views of the entire island and beyond.
-Cycling through gently swaying vineyards you reach Calypso's Cave with its magnificent views to Sicily; it's said that the nymph Calypso kept Odysseus captive here for seven years.
-Maybe descend by foot to the rich red sands of Ramla Bay - the island's best beach - before pedalling on to Xaghra and your friendly 4-star farmhouse hotel.
+A panoramic downhill ride takes you to Xewkija, a small village boasting Europe's third largest domed church.
+Cycling through gently swaying vineyards you reach Calypso's Cave with its magnificent views to Sicily, it's said that the nymph Calypso kept Odysseus captive here for seven years.
+Take the opportunity to descend on foot to the rich red sands of Ramla Bay, the island's best beach, before pedalling on to Xaghra and your friendly 4-star farmhouse hotel.

 Day 3 - At Xaghra

 There's plenty to explore in Xaghra's tangle of butter coloured streets.
-Perhaps visit the megalithic temples of Ggantija, an archaeological wonder dating back to 3500BC or Xerri and Ninu's grottos, two caves full of stalagmites and stalactites strangely located within their owners' houses!
-Xaghra's piazza with its church is at the centre of village life - do as the locals do and relax in one of the cafes and watch the world go by.
-Or, our hotel has two lovely pools in its geranium decked courtyard.
+Visit the megalithic temples of Ggantija, a UNESCO World Heritage site and an archaeological wonder dating back to 3500BC or Xerri and Ninu's grottos, two caves full of stalagmites and stalactites strangely located within their owners' houses!
+Xaghra's piazza with its church is at the centre of village life.
+Do as the locals do and relax in one of the cafes and watch the world go by, or relax at the hotel with its two lovely pools in geranium decked courtyard.

 Farmers tend their crops in the verdant terraced fields as you descend to Marsalforn, where rugged fishermen mend their nets in the harbour, their brightly painted luzzu boats bobbing lazily in the turquoise waters.
-A wild and beautiful stretch of coast takes you past a patchwork of salt pans and on to Wied il-Ghasri, a narrow inlet with a beautiful secluded cove - a perfect picnic spot.
-Time to visit the remarkable neo-Romanesque basilica at Ta Pinu before reaching the luxurious Kempinski Hotel in time for a swim before dinner.
+A wild and beautiful stretch of coast takes you past a patchwork of salt pans and on to Wied il-Ghasri, a narrow inlet with a beautiful secluded cove.
+It's a perfect picnic spot for lunch.
+There is time to visit the remarkable neo-Romanesque basilica at Ta Pinu before reaching the luxurious Kempinski Hotel in time for a swim before dinner.

 Day 5 - At San Lawrenz

-Perhaps visit Dwerja Point (there's a free shuttle from your hotel), where you'll find spectacular coastal scenery and some of Gozo's most recognisable sights such as the Inland Sea, the stunning Azure Window (where the blue sea and sky is framed by a honey-coloured stone archway) and Fungus Rock.
+Perhaps visit Dwerja Point, there's a free shuttle from your hotel, where you'll find spectacular coastal scenery and some of Gozo's most recognisable sights such as the stunning Azure Window, where the blue sea and sky is framed by a honey-coloured stone archway; Fungus Rock, once prized for its strange flowering plants, and now a nature reserve; and the Inland Sea, linked to the Med through a narrow natural arch.
 Our 5-star hotel has several pools as well as one of Europe's best spas, so there's no excuse not to soothe any aching muscles!

 In fine weather maybe follow one of the island's most attractive trails along the western coast, fields bright with tiny yellow flowers and the air fragrant with Mediterranean garrigue.
-Otherwise it's a gentle pedal towards the north-west, where the terraces are dotted with Gozo's succulent tomatoes.
-Then on to the capital, Victoria, with its tangled maze of flower-scented streets - the mediaeval citadel boasts spectacular views across the whole island.
-Time to explore Ta'Cenc's archaeological treasures before your final candlelit dinner beneath the ancient carob tree.
+Alternatively, pedal towards the north-west, where the terraces are dotted with Gozo's succulent tomatoes.
+Its then on to the capital, Victoria, with its tangled maze of flower-scented streets.
+The mediaeval citadel boasts spectacular views across the whole island.
+Explore Ta'Cenc's archaeological treasures before your final candlelit dinner beneath the ancient carob tree.

 Day 7 - Leave Gozo

-You return by ferry to Malta for your flight home, or stay on at the Ta'Cenc for a few extra nights?
+You return by ferry to Malta for your flight home, or why not stay on at the Ta'Cenc for a few extra nights?